diogotcorreia/master-thesis/docs/content/ch05-results.typ

   )
 ] <fg:issue-label>

-Each vulnerable issue has additionally been labeled with a feature list, which helps to rank them regarding exploitability.
+As mentioned, each vulnerable issue has additionally been labeled with a feature list, which helps to rank them regarding exploitability.
 Four of the features are deemed positive, that is, they increase the likelihood of an issue being exploitable, while three of them are deemed negative.
 All vulnerable issues were assumed to have `getattr` access and `setattr` support,